arscslvt/beans/README.md

 Beans is a web-based app, so there is no need to install anything.
 Simply visit the [Beans website](https://beans.salvatorearesco.com) to start using the app.

+> **Join the beta**: Beans is still in development.
+During the beta you should have a Beans account to use the app.
+If you want access to the beta, please contact me in DM.

 ## Feedback

 If you have any feedback or suggestions for Beans, please feel free to [contact me](mailto:salvatorearesco.work@gmail.com).
 I would love to hear from you!